The angels of the Ascension appeared in white garments because the human race had been covered by the dark because of a mortal blindness

 The Ascension was a central theme in monumental Romanesque sculpture.
-In 1115 the sculpted relief of the central portal of the largest church in medieval Christendom, Cluny abbey, was completed.
-The image it depicted was a simple one.
-Christ in a mandorla supported by a pair of angels.
+It was the subject of the sculpted relief, completed in 1115, of the central portal of Cluny abbey, the largest church in medieval Christendom.
+The design was a simple one: Christ in a mandorla supported by a pair of angels.

 The Romanesque world viewed reality and art as being imbued with multiple layers of meaning.

 The function of the great portal relief sculptures was to combine these layers into a single richly symbolic form which would act as a conduit to guide man to the essential truth.

 The first portal reliefs which emerged from the Burgundian sphere of Cluny made use of a motif which originally had its source in Roman funerary art.